You are here

 It’s easy.
 Just click “Invest Now,” fill out the information on our secure form, and choose your payment method.
 Soon, you’ll receive your shares and you’ll be part of the team!
 Investors of all levels can participate—from those who are experienced to everyday consumers.

-Invest now and get involved in the next evolution of biochemicals.
+Invest now and get involved in this unique opportunity to be on the cutting-edge of science and technology.

 "I'm proud to say that this is a situation where everyone wins," says Blue Marble Co-CEO Colby Underwood.
 “With the participation of our investors, consumers have more access to natural and non-GMO products, our partners benefit from converting cost centers to revenue streams, and Blue Marble and our investors reap the rewards of what we believe is a remarkably potent business model."